 The Student Success Center (SSC) is a one-stop-shop for the most comprehensive academic support services available at Andrew College.
-This center is open to all students and offers peer and professional tutoring.
+This center isopen to all students and offers peer and professional tutoring.
 The center sponsors academic success workshops and supplemental instruction along with tutoring in the residence halls.
 The mission of the SSC is to increase retention, persistence, and graduation rates through implementation of academic and student support initiatives.
 The Student Success Center is located in the Library.

-11.11 Student Complaint and Grievance Policy:
+11.11 Complaint and Grievance Policy:

-Andrew College provides a wide variety of educational services, as well as artistic, athletic, and cultural programs, along with non-academic services to students.
-As a service organization, the College values high quality in the delivery of all of its academic and administrative services.
-Occasionally, a student may feel that the treatment they have received is not consistent with expectations based upon the College's official documents, such as the College Catalog or the Student Handbook.
-In these cases, Andrew College desires to have a clearly defined path for students to express their complaints in a manner that will provide documentation and accountability within the institution for providing a timely response and resolution.
+As a service organization, the College values high quality in the delivery of all of its Academic and administrative services.

+Occasionally, students may feel that the treatment they have received is not consistent with expectations based upon the College's official documents, such as the Academic Catalog or the 2021-2022 Student Handbook.
+In these cases, Andrew College desires to have a clearly defined path by which students may express their complaints in a manner that will provide documentation of the issue and institutional accountability to provide a timely response and resolution.
 This path is comprised of informal complaint procedures, formal grievance procedures, and appeal procedures.
-Generally, the path requires that a discussion take place between the involved individuals.